 To do this, we have to extract the country name manually from the first cell only and input it in Cell C5.
 Now use the Fill Handle to autofill the column and then select the Flash Fill option from the menu.

 In the output column, the return values are not as we expected, right?
 The problem is the Flash Fill option here has found a pattern that will extract the values from the middle (Between two hyphens) of the texts only.
-But we needed to extract the alphabets only.
+But we needed to extract the alphabet only.

 So, if the text data were arranged with a specific pattern as shown in the following picture in Column B, then the extracted values with the use of the Flash Fill option would return all the initials of the country names only.
+If your Fill options does not work properly, you can use the above mentioned methods to autofill cells.

 I hope all of these issues mentioned above will now prompt you to use the Autofill option properly in your Excel spreadsheet.
 If you have any questions or feedback, please let me know in the comment section.
 Or you can check out our other articles related to Excel functions on this website.